nus-cs2113-AY2122S1/ip/docs/README.md

 ```
 ### `delete` - Delete a task.

-Delete a task
-After delete, task will no longer be tracked by Duke.
+Delete a task.
+After delete, the task will no longer be tracked by Duke.

 Example of usage: